nevkatz/node-demos/README.md

 ### Notes on directory structure

-The primary server file is index.js and it is the main test I am working on.
-There are other test files that can be tried with the format test-{number}-{description}.js
+The primary server files, chat-server.js and char-gen-server.js, are the primary files I am working on.

-The files that are used for the client are in the public directory.
-I have a directory called old_tests that has a bunch of old files.
-To be candid, I am not really maintaining that now but maybe you can get a sense of things I've tried.
+There are other test server files in "tests"  test-{number}-{description}.js

-For the most recent stuff, check out index.js, and public, and the test JS files.
+The files that are used for the client are in the "public" directory.

 ### Output directories